maslenkou/figma-graph-calculator/README.md

 ## ☹️  Limitations and known issues
 A few known issues and limitations:
 * Although the plugin can already preview discontinuous and periodical functions like *f(x) = tan(x)* quite all right, it cannot render them properly.
-* Not every graph type is rendered and scaled in the way it should, especially functions with abrupt changes like *f(x) = 1/x*.
+* Not every graph type is rendered and scaled as it should, especially functions with abrupt changes like *f(x) = 1/x*.
-* Not every [math.js](mathjs.org/) supported expression can be parsed without throwing an error, like basic *f(x) = sqrt(x)* throws an error.
-I still don't exactly know why.
 <br />

 ## 👀  Future development